-To purchase artwork, please contact me via the contact page.
+To purchase artwork, please contact the artist via the contact page.

 WHAT IS ENCAUSTIC?